If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 So take time out to double check that your deposit will be returned on the day you move out, and via what means.

-All said and done, don't get me wrong, Thailand is a great country to rent in and by and large my experiences have been positive.
-But like renting in any country, you should always endeavour to fully understand your contractual obligations – and theirs too!
+All said and done, Thailand is a great country to rent a property and my experiences have been largely positive.
+But like renting in any country, you should always endeavor to fully understand your contractual obligations – and theirs too!